Table of Contents

 Once everything is ready, then the very final stage is about organising actual settlement, attendance and cheques.
 If you’ve followed the instructions above, you’ll simply need to hand over the cheque and get the keys.

 Are you buying a small business?
-Our business lawyers can help you through each of these four stages or can jump in and out to assist you for any one stage.
+LegalVision’s business purchase lawyers can help you through each of these four stages or can jump in and out to assist you for any one stage.
 Get in touch on 1300 544 755.

 We appreciate your feedback – your submission has been successfully received.